-The 2019B Bonds are being issued to finance improvements to BART facilities authorized under Measure RR and the System Renewal Program (the "2019B Project").
+The 2020 Bonds are being issued to finance improvements to BART facilities authorized under Measure RR and the System Renewal Program (the "Project").
 See Appendix A - "SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT FINANCIAL AND OPERATING INFORMATION - BART FINANCINGS AND CAPITAL PROGRAMS - System Renewal Program and System Reinvestment Program."
-Proceeds will be applied to (i) finance the 2019B Project, (ii) pay a portion of debt service on the 2019B Bonds through February 1, 2020, including the debt service in full on the 2019B-2 Bonds, and (iii) pay costs of issuance of the 2019B Bonds.
+Proceeds will be applied to (i) finance the Project, (ii) pay a portion of debt service on the 2020 Bonds through February 1, 2021, including the debt service in full on the 2020C-2 Bonds, and (iii) pay costs of issuance of the 2020 Bonds.
 See "ESTIMATED SOURCES AND USES OF FUNDS."
-Proceeds of the 2019B Bonds deposited into the Project Fund may be invested in any investments permitted by the District's investment policy or in Investment Securities as such term is defined in the Measure RR Trust Agreement.
-See Appendix H - "SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENTS" herein.
-Other funds held by the Trustee will be invested by the Trustee at the direction of the District in Investment Securities as such term is defined in the Measure RR Trust Agreement.
+Proceeds of the 2020 Bonds deposited into the Project Fund may be invested in any investments permitted by the District's investment policy or in Investment Securities as such term is defined in the Trust Agreement.
+See Appendix H - "SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENT" herein.
+Other funds held by the Trustee will be invested by the Trustee at the direction of the District in Investment Securities as such term is defined in the Trust Securities as such term is defined.